watchthelight/ticketbot/README.md

 sentinel-bot
 ============

-What this is
-I built a Discord bot skeleton that’s ready to ship.
-It’s TypeScript, discord.js v14, Prisma, and Fastify.
+ticketbot for warlock.
+TypeScript, discord.js v14, Prisma, and Fastify.
 It registers slash commands, persists to SQLite/Postgres, and runs clean in Docker and CI.

 Features
 - Slash commands with permissions and typed handlers